wcventure/PERIOD/AdvanceUsage.md

 # Advance Usage (Run PERIOD step by step)

-Previously, we recommend using the script `./build` we provided to build the benchmark programs.
+Previously, we recommended using the script `./build` we provided to build the benchmark programs.
 Here, we introduce how to use PERIOD for general programs.
 We use an example to quickly show you how to use PERIOD to test a given concurrent program.
 Consider the following multithreaded program (the code can be found in `/workdir/PERIOD/test/work`).

 ```C
 01 #include <stdio.h>